danwahl/danwahl.github.io/_pages/st-peter.md

 ---

-We ended up in his office, a room with a desk, two chairs, and tiled with plants—another oasis in the desert.
+We ended up in his office, a sparsely furnished room with a desk, two chairs, and tiled with more primroses—another oasis in the desert.
 Peter sat across from me and was quiet for a long moment, as if gathering himself.

 "I need to tell you a story," he said finally.
 "It's going to sound—I don't know what it's going to sound like.
 But I need you to hear all of it before you respond.
 Can you do that?"